More than 109,000 shirts sold featuring design by bullied UT Volunteer fan

 Orange and White Nation is continuing to throw support behind a young Vols fan bullied for his homemade Tennessee shirt in a big way.

-The VolShop announced in a recent email to customers they have now sold more than 109,000 shirts featuring a design the boy designed.
+The VolShop announced in a recent email to customers they have now sold more than 109,000 shirts featuring the boy’s design.

 The Florida student garnered worldwide attention after his teacher posted about his experience getting bullied after coming to school with a homemade Vols shirt.